onedata/onedata-documentation/doc/using_onedata/metadata.md

 #### Custom metadata model
 Model used for storing [extended attributes](#extended-attributes) and [custom metadata](#custom-metadata).
-Currently, indexes can operate on both extended attributes as well as JSON metadata, RDF metadata backend indexing is not yet supported.
+Currently, views can operate on both extended attributes as well as JSON metadata, RDF metadata backend indexing is not yet supported.
 The model has the following fields:
 * `onedata_json` - which stores map of JSON metadata values